 The DWMHA's Quality Improvement Steering Committee (QISC) is an advisory group with responsibility for ensuring system-wide representation in the planning, implementation, support and evaluation of the DWMHA's continuous quality improvement program.
 The QISC provides ongoing operational leadership of continuous quality improvement activities for the DWMHA.
-It meets at least monthly or not less than ten (10) times per year.
+It meets at least monthly or not less than nine (9) times per year.
 The QISC provides leadership in practice improvement projects and serves as a vehicle to communicate and coordinate quality improvement efforts throughout the quality Improvement program structure.

-Membership must include the Medical Director and is composed of directors of the DWMHA's units or designee, chairpersons of the committees within the Quality Improvement structure or designee, consumers, advocates and MCPNs, Direct Contractor providers of services to consumers with Serious Mental Illness, Severe Emotional Disturbance, Substance Use Disorders, Developmental Disabilities, and Co-Occurring Disorders.
+Membership must include the Medical Director and is composed of directors of the DWMHA's units or designee, chairpersons of the committees within the Quality Improvement structure or designee, members, advocates and Contracted Providers of services to members with Serious Mental Illness, Severe Emotional Disturbance, Substance Use Disorders, Developmental Disabilities, and Co-Occurring Disorders.